Colorado-SIPA/cms-facets-webapp/README.md

 ### 3. 🚧 The HTML Structure

-The widget is configured using semantic child tags.
+After installing the script, you will need to create the custom HTML element with the correct child elements.
 This tells the widget exactly how to map the Google Sheet columns to the UI.

 ```html
 <sheets-facets sheet-id="YOUR_GOOGLE_SHEET_ID" sheet-name="Resources" items-per-page="20">